omarashraf10/xiot_arduino_task/README.md

 # xiot_arduino_task
-arduino code to control one input and output (IO Pins) the input pin is a switch as interrupt and output pin is a led,and send continuous serial date comes from temperature sensor with 3 second rate .at the same time
+arduino code to light on or off a led when the switch is pressed. when it pressed ,inturrupt is happen and the function blink is executed which changes the state of the led. the switch is connected with the digital pin 2 and the led with the digital pin 13. when the switch is pressed we print in serial monitor "pressed" then the state of the led "on" or "off". also we connect a teperature sensor to the analog pin A1 to get data of temperature then we print it rvery 3 seconds.